ebassi/2016-guadec/2016-guadec.rst

 .. note::
    In the meantime, though, things were moving in different directions even in the X world.
-X developers misunderstood how modern GPUs work and created the RENDER extension to the core protocol, which added Porter-Duff compositing operators to pixel buffers, and a library called "Cairo" was born.
+X developers, though a misunderstanding of how modern GPUs worked, created the RENDER extension to the core protocol, which added Porter-Duff compositing operators to pixel buffers, and a library called "Cairo" exploiting them was created.
 Instead of making the X server know how to render all the possible font types on this planet, or have applications send the whole font vector data over the wire thus requiring Gb/s connections to render "Hello world" in Comic Sans, toolkits started using client side buffers to shape text.
 Once the forbidden fruit of doing things in a sensible way had been tasted, the end of the Network Transparent Age came quickly.

 ----